 Moses wanted the time spent on the road to be filled with faith conversations as well.
 It is in our comings and goings that God blesses us with unique opportunities to see his hand at work.
 God blesses us with teachable moments to point others to how God is at work in this world establishing his kingdom.
 Riding in the car was a way that my children learned many songs of faith that they still carry with them today.
 A devotional book in the car can be a way to direct your family to God as you make the morning school commute.
 Look for ways that you can honor God in your travel time.

 As we close our day it is only appropriate to end our day with God in the manner that we began it.
-Bedtime prayers with my little ones were great reminders to thank God for all of the ways that he had walked faithfully with us through the day.
+We closed the day noting the moments when we saw God at work in our world and noting God's loving care.
+Bedtime prayers with my little ones were great reminders to give thanks for all of the ways that God had walked faithfully with us.